7 signs you need a new website in 2023

 6. Your website takes more than 4 seconds to load.

 Okay, this one is a bit obvious.
 Who doesn't want more leads?
 More leads = more customers = more money.
 If your website wasn't designed specifically to convert visitors to leads, then you are losing out on potential customers!

-If you're ready to start this decade off right, start with getting your website audited (for free.)
-We will give you our honest opinion about what areas of improvement there are on your current site, or if you should treat your customers to a brand new, shiny website for 2020.
+If you're ready to get a fresh start in 2021 and set your business up for success online, get your website audited (for free.)
+We will give you our honest opinion about what areas of improvement there are on your current site, or if you should treat your customers to a brand new, shiny website for 2021.